A Lagrangian approach for the compressible Navier-Stokes equations: Abstract

 \section{Abstract}

 Here we investigate the Cauchy problem for the barotropic Navier-Stokes equations in $\R^n$, in the critical Besov spaces setting.
 We improve recent results (see \cite{CMZ1,D1,D2}) as regards the uniqueness condition: initial velocities in critical Besov spaces with (not too) \emph{negative} indices generate a unique local solution.
 Apart from (critical) regularity, the initial density just has to be bounded away from $0$ and to tend to some positive constant at infinity.
 Density-dependent viscosity coefficients may be considered.
 Using Lagrangian coordinates is the key to our statements as it enables us to solve the system by means of the basic contraction mapping theorem.
-As a consequence, conditions for uniqueness are the same as for existence, and Lipschitz continuity of the flow map (in Lagrangian coordinates) is established.
+As a consequence, conditions for uniqueness are the same as for existence, and Lipschitz continuity of the flow map (in Lagrangian coordinates) is established. \bigbreak R\'ESUM\'E. On \'etudie le probl\`eme de Cauchy pour le syst\`eme de Navier-Stokes barotrope dans $\R^n,$ avec r\'egularit\'e Besov critique.
+On affaiblit la condition d'unicit\'e des articles \cite{CMZ1,D1,D2}, ce qui permet d'\'etablir entre autres que des vitesses initiales ayant une r\'egularit\'e Besov (pas trop) n\'egative g\'en\`erent une solution unique.
+La densit\'e initiale est \`a r\'egularit\'e critique et doit juste \^etre strictement positive et tendre vers une constante \`a l'infini.
+Les coefficients de viscosit\'e preuvent d\'ependre de la densit\'e.
+L'usage de coordonn\'ees lagrangiennes est la clef de toutes ces am\'eliorations car il permet de r\'esoudre le syst\`eme par it\'erations de Picard.
+Comme corollaire imm\'ediat, on obtient que les conditions pour l'unicit\'e sont les m\^emes que pour l'existence, ainsi que la continuit\'e de l'op\'erateur solution (pour le syst\`eme \'ecrit en coordonn\'ees lagrangiennes).